Karandevgan452/-Ecommerce-Follow-Along/README.md

 ✅ Committed and pushed changes to the **GitHub repository**.

+🏆 **Milestone 25: Implementing Backend Endpoint for Placing Orders**

+✅ Created a **backend endpoint** to handle order placement.
+✅ Designed the API to receive **products, user details, and address details** from the frontend.
+✅ Extracted the **user's ID** using their email from the database.
+✅ Ensured each **product is stored as a separate order** with the same delivery address.
+✅ Used the previously created **Order Schema** to store order details in the MongoDB `orders` collection.
+✅ Successfully integrated the endpoint with the **frontend order confirmation flow**.
+✅ Updated the **README.md** file with milestone progress.
+✅ Committed and pushed changes to the **GitHub repository**. 🚀

 # 🤮 Why Encrypt Passwords?
 - 🔒 **Protect User Data**: Ensures passwords are safe even if the database is compromised.